Hilton Smith: Post-playing career and death

-After retiring from baseball, Smith worked as a schoolteacher and later as a steel plant foreman.
+After retiring from baseball, Smith worked as a schoolteacher and later as a steel-plant foreman.
 He also scouted for the Chicago Cubs.
-Smith had a quiet, reserved temperament, but in his later years he stood up for Negro leaguers in their struggle to be inducted into the Baseball Hall of Fame.
+Smith had a quiet, reserved temperament, but in his later years, he stood up for Negro league players in their struggle to be inducted into the Baseball Hall of Fame.
 He died in 1983 in Kansas City, Missouri.
-It was not until 2001 that he was posthumously inducted into the Baseball Hall of Fame.
+In 2001, he was posthumously inducted into the Baseball Hall of Fame.